taichi-dev/taichi/docs/dev_install.rst

   Please try adding ``TAICHI_REPO_DIR`` to environment variables, see :ref:`dev_env_settings`.

-- If the build succeed, but running any Taichi code will result in errors like ``Bitcode file (/tmp/taichi-tero94pl/runtime//runtime_x64.bc) not found``, please make sure ``clang`` is in your ``PATH``:
+- If the build succeeded but running any Taichi code results in errors like ``Bitcode file (/tmp/taichi-tero94pl/runtime//runtime_x64.bc) not found``, please make sure ``clang`` is in your ``PATH``:

   .. code-block:: bash